triggermesh/bumblebee/README.md

 ## Example

 [Sample](config/samples) directory contains two examples, let's walk through one named "multi-target".
-All commands below are idempotent and assuming that your current path is the repository root directory.
+All commands below are idempotent and assume that your current path is the repository root directory.

 First of all, you need to create the Knative Eventing Broker: